snibox/snibox-docker/README.md

 Visit http://localhost:8000/ to view the project!

 ## Controls
-You can use [docker-compose commands](https://docs.docker.com/compose/reference/overview/) to run containers as usual.
+You can use [docker compose commands](https://docs.docker.com/compose/reference/overview/) to run containers as usual.

 At the same time next wrappers available for quick start: